CleanCletus/odin-recipes/README.md

 # odin-recipes
-In this project, I will create a website that will consist of a main index page which will have links to a few recipes.
-I will attempt to use any HTML knowledge I have.
-Will add more later.
-Edit: I added and commited, then pushed this file to my repository for practice.
-I will do it again for a little more practice.
+In this project, I created an index page linking to 3 recipe pages.
+Each page contains a food I like with a picture as well as ingredients and steps to make them.
+I used relative links, ordered lists, unordered lists, and various heading sizes.